finagle/finch/docs/cookbook.md

 ### Serving multiple content types

-In it's current form (as per 0.11-M2) Finch natively supports only single content type per Finagle service.
+In its current form (as per 0.11-M2) Finch natively supports only single content type per Finagle service.
 This restriction is encoded in the API such that `toServiceAs` call only takes single type parameter, single content type.